wazuh/wazuh-documentation/source/cloud-service/getting-started/sign-up-trial.rst

 #.
 Click on **Start your free trial** to build your environment.
 This process might take a few minutes.

-Once the environment is ready, access the :ref:`Wazuh WUI <cloud_wui_access>` and enroll the Wazuh agents.
+Once the environment is ready, access the :ref:`Wazuh dashboard <cloud_wui_access>` and enroll the Wazuh agents.

 If you have any questions about the Wazuh Cloud, see the :doc:`Cloud service FAQ </cloud-service/getting-started/starting-faq>`.